LIFT PLASTIC SURGERY

 Lift Plastic Surgery’s Transportation Policy

-Dr. Truong and Dr. Patel care deeply for their patients, which is why they have a transportation policy in place stating that patients are not permitted to use public or private transportation services (e.g., Uber) following procedures requiring sedation.
+Dr. Patel cares deeply for their patients, which is why they have a transportation policy in place stating that patients are not permitted to use public or private transportation services (e.g., Uber) following procedures requiring sedation.
 This policy is designed to protect patients because the medications used during surgery frequently make patients feel groggy, which means they are vulnerable.

 The surgeon may visit the patient in pre-op.
 At this time patients should ask any last-minute questions they have.
 During this discussion, the surgeon may be making markings on the areas of the patient’s body that are being addressed.
 While performing the lipo procedure, the plastic surgeon uses these markings as a guide.